What is Java? A Simple Guide for Beginners

 • E-commerce – Amazon, Flipkart backend systems

-• Big Data – Hadoop and Spark (big data tools) are written in Java
+• Big Data – Hadoop and Spark are written in Java

-• Enterprise Software – Most large companies use Java for their internal systems
+• Enterprise Software – Most large companies use Java internally

 3. Industry Demand